Lesson 4: Kinetics - Computing Forces#

 This produces the following envelope curve:

-Obviously, the level is lower now.
+Obviously, the level is lower now since the spring supports the leg.
 The envelope is at around 2%, so the spring really seems to help.
 This can make it easier for the operator to control the pedal and thereby enhance the operability.

 The AnyBody Modeling System is all about making this type of investigation easy.
 The mechanical model we have put together in four simple lessons has a complexity worthy of a Ph.D. project if you develop it bottom up.
 In AnyBody, this is a matter of a few hours of work when using the predefined models of the repository.